abgnpr/C-notes/5 Struct & Union.md

 struct Thing t = { 10, 20 };
 struct Thing *p = &t; // p refers to t
 ```

-Note: Within a struct object, addresses of its elements increase in order in which the members were defined.
-Therefore, a pointer to a struct can be cast to a pointer to its first member.
+Note: A pointer to a struct can be cast to a pointer to its first member.
 Likewise, a pointer to the first member of a struct can be cast to a pointer to the enclosing struct.

 ## Member Access